-The CONNECTICUT LAND CO.
-(1795-1809) was authorized by the state of Connecticut to purchase and resell a majority of the WESTERN RESERVE, the area of northeast Ohio that Connecticut had reserved for her citizens in 1786, in exchange for other western land claims to the U.S. government.
-The Connecticut Land Co. received title to all Reserve land except for the Firelands and a previously sold salt tract in the Mahoning Valley.
-A syndicate of 35 purchasing groups representing 58 individuals, the company had agreed to purchase the lands for $1.2 million on 2 Sept.
-1795.
-The sale was on credit, the proceeds from which were earmarked to form the Connecticut School Fund.
-The company adopted articles of association on 5 Sept.
-1795, each purchasing group receiving a number of shares equal to the amount of money invested.
-The first directors included MOSES CLEAVELAND, who led the first company survey party to the Reserve in 1796, negotiated a treaty with the Iroquois whereby the tribe gave up claim to all land east of the CUYAHOGA RIVER, and founded the settlement of Cleveland.
+A similar process was followed after the western townships became available through the Treaty of Ft.
+Industry on 4 July, 1805.
+Surveys in the west in 1806 by Abraham Tappan disclosed that the actual quantity of land purchased by the company totaled 2,837,100 acres, thus thwarting the gamble of the Excess Company that there would be more than 3 million acres.
+Due to the random nature of the drafts, proprietors received properties scattered throughout the Reserve.
+Many never intended to nor moved to the Reserve and the company never opened a sales office there.
+One group of proprietors created the Erie Company with their share of the holdings and sent Simon Perkins to manage their affairs there.
 Settlers were slow to purchase Reserve lands, in part because the title to the land and the right to govern it were disputed.
 Settlers ignored the authority of the governor of the Northwest Territory, while Connecticut refused company pleas that the state exercise the territorial rights ceded in 1786.
 On 28 Apr.
-1800, Pres.
-Adams signed the "Quieting Act," in which the U.S. gave Connecticut claim to the Reserve so that the company's land titles would be quieted and guaranteed.
+1800, President John Adams signed the "Quieting Act," in which the U.S. gave Connecticut legal rights to the Reserve so that the company's land titles would be quieted and guaranteed.
 Connecticut then granted the U.S. jurisdiction over the Reserve on 10 July 1800, when the Western Reserve became Trumbull County, a part of the Northwest Territory.
 During the early years, slow land sales forced the company to offer settlers moderate rates, free bonus land for running gristmills and sawmills, and other incentives.
 Because of company mismanagement, not many of the original proprietors made profits.
-Many proprietors had not moved to the Reserve, and the company never opened a sales office there.
-The 1809 annual report on the Connecticut School Fund showed that a large amount of interest on the company's debt was unpaid and that the collateral of the original debt was not safe.
+The 1809 annual report of the Connecticut School Fund showed that a large amount of interest on the company's debt was unpaid and that the collateral of the original debt was not safe, a matter that the Fund’s Commissioner, JAMES HILLHOUSE, spent years setting right.
 The company was dissolved on 5 Jan.
-1809, when all remaining land was divided among the proprietors.
+1809, when all the remaining land was divided among the proprietors in a final lottery.